raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** 0 |
 | **Area:** 5 ft.
 Radius | **Resist:** NA |

-When this spell is cast, 2d4 duplicates of the magic-user appear within a 5 ft. radius, exactly mimicking the caster's movements.
+When this spell is cast, 2d4 duplicates of the magic-user appear within a 5 ft. radius, exactly mimicking the caster's Movimentos.
 In addition, the entire Area of Effect wavers and shimmers, making the caster's exact location impossible to ascertain.
 Striking one of the illusionary images causes it to vanish; however, the remaining images are unaffected.
 Striking the caster has no effect on the remaining images and as the images are always shifting, there is no way of knowing if the target is the real caster if attacked again.
 Any injuries suffered by the caster are duplicated on the images as well.
 There are numerous ways the Games Master can determine if the actual caster has been struck or one of the images.
 One is to determine how many potential targets are available, including the caster, and roll a die of the closest denomination.
 For example, with 4 images and the caster, the attacker should roll 1d6, re-rolling a result of 6, with the caster being hit on a roll of 1.
 Another would be to have several markers equal to the number of potential targets, marking one as being the caster.
 A marker is drawn each time an attack is made and if the target is hit, damage is applied; otherwise, an image disappears, removing one of the markers.
 The images vanish at the end of the spell's Duration.

 ---
 #### Neutralize Poison \(R\)